Carmineh/MuSe-Remix-Plugin/README.md

 # Install dependencies for MuSe
 cd MuSe
 npm install
-# For the Framework installation make sure to check MuSe and SuMo repositories
+# Check the official documentation for framework installation steps.
-# Framework are mandatory to run tests
+# Frameworks are required to run tests.

 # Install dependencies for the plugin
 cd ../MuSe-Remix-Plugin